 TCC: If you wouldn’t collect watches, what would you collect?

-Blckcb: I would probably have an expensive sports car like the 918 Spyder.
+I would probably have an expensive sports car like the 918 Spyder.
 It would be a great fit to my watches.
-I also like speeding boats with multiple engines… I don't know exactly but of course something with a lot horsepower.
+I also like speeding boats with multiple engines… I don’t know exactly but of course something with a lot horsepower.
+Thank you so much @Blckcb for sharing your thoughts and answers with us.
+A great watch collection with a great variation of big names and independent smaller watch brands.